 Taito Ward is the smallest ward within the 23 wards.
 The iconic Asakusa neighbourhood is located in Taito, and is home to Tokyo’s oldest temple (Senso-ji).
 Knowing the region around Asakusa is a terrific way to feel linked to Tokyo’s past, especially via the different festivals that take place at each temple throughout the year.
 Ueno Park and Ueno Zoo, both popular sites for locals and visitors, are also located in Taito.

-Walking through the trendy areas of Aoyama, Azabujuban, and Akasaka will reveal an assortment of luxury shopping and brand name stores, while neighbourhoods like Iriya, Asakusa, and Yanaka will reveal a slower pace of Tokyo life, both of which can be found in the Taito Ward which is what makes this ward so unique.
+Walking through the trendy areas of Aoyama, Azabujuban, and Akasaka will reveal an assortment of luxury shopping and brand name stores, while neighbourhoods like Iriya, Asakusa, and Yanaka will reveal a slower pace of Tokyo life.
+It’s this merger of lifestyles that makes Taito Ward so unique.

 7. Sumida Ward